 91) What do you mean by Defect Triage?

-Defect Triage is an interaction to focus on the defects based on severity, risk, and frequency of occurrence.
-The system helps in setting up an interaction for analyzers and engineers to fix however many as could be expected under the circumstances deserts by focusing on them dependent on boundaries distinguished and fixed by the group.
+Defect Triage is an interaction that focuses on the defects based on severity, risk, and frequency of occurrence.
+The system helps in setting up an interaction for analysts and engineers to fix as many issues as could be expected under the time frame by focusing on them dependent on boundaries defined and fixed by the group.

 92) What is a test harness?
 Why do we need a test harness?

-Test Harness in Software Testing is an assortment of stubs, drivers, and other supporting devices needed to mechanize test execution.
+Test Harness in Software Testing is an assortment of stubs, drivers, and other supporting devices needed to automate test execution.
 Test tackle executes tests by utilizing a test library and produces test reports.
-Test tackle contains all the data expected to arrange and run a test like experiments, target organization port(TDP), source record under test, hits, and so forth.
+Test tackle contains all the data expected to arrange and run a test-like experiment target organization port(TDP), source record under test, hits, and so forth.

 93) Why use Test Harness?